ilpadrello/Public-Notes/PROGRAMMING/VUE/Vue The Complete Guide Part 1.md

 <div v-html="link"></div>
 ```

+## EDIT: NOT FAN
+I'm not fan of this approach, it could potentially open the door to some cross site scripting....
 ## EVENTS

 Now we want to increase a number by pushing a button...
 Easy javascript task...
 First of all, we need our counter variable in our data: